garden-io/garden/docs/other-plugins/container.md

 ## Building images

-Following is a bare minimum `container Build` action configuration using the required fields:
+Following is a bare minimum `Build` action using the `container` type:

 ```yaml
 # garden.yml